Fire & Rescue

 On August 19, 1872, Defiance’s elected officials approved an ordinance to organize the community’s first fire company, Liberty Company No. 1, under the direction of Chief Engineer John F. Deatrick, Sr. and a handful of dedicated volunteers.

-Fast forward 140 years and the Firefighters of the City of Defiance are still dedicated to saving lives and protecting property.
-The Defiance Fire and Rescue Division provide fire prevention, fire suppression and responds to medical emergencies within the City of Defiance and Defiance Township.
+Fast forward 145 years and the Firefighters of the City of Defiance are still dedicated to saving lives and protecting property.
+The Defiance Fire and Rescue Division provide fire prevention, fire suppression and respond to medical emergencies within the City of Defiance and Defiance Township.
 In addition, the Fire Division is contracted to provide EMS services to Noble Township.

-The department is currently staffed with 17 career firefighters (with two being the Assistant Chief and Fire Chief) and 10 auxiliary firefighters.
-The career firefighters are separated into three platoons, with each shift working 24 hours on with 48 hours off.
-The shifts have a minimum staffing of four personnel.
+The department is currently staffed with 23 career firefighters (with two being the Assistant Chief and Fire Chief) and seven part-time firefighters.
+The career firefighters are separated into three platoons with each shift working 24 hours on with 48 hours off.
+The shifts have a minimum staffing of five personnel.